tecompufiv/custom-text-image-compress/README.md

 - Overall the program is working great, *docstring was used.*

-- The `App.py` code includes some statements used to show the proff of work, you can get rid off this lines with no problem.
+- The `App.py` code includes some statements used to show the proff of work.

 - I recommend an IDE with intellisense such as vscode to check the code, this is so you can see the documentation with the pop ups and save time navigating through the code.